 California Paid Family Leave Law

 California has a complicated network of overlapping family and medical leave laws.
-As far as paid family leave is concerned, California's Paid Family Leave law (PFL) provides coverage for a portion of qualifying employees' wages when they take time off to care for qualifying family members or to bond with their own new child.
+California's Paid Family Leave law (PFL) provides coverage for a portion of qualifying employees' wages when they take time off to care for qualifying family members or to bond with their own new child.
 Other state and federal laws, such as the federal Family and Medical Leave Act can provide for periods of leave from work where a worker's job is protected, but the state's Paid Family Leave insurance is what can (for qualified employees) pay for a portion of wages.

-Paid Family Leave insurance provides a qualified employee with 55% of his or her base wages, capping out at a maximum of $987 per week.
+Paid Family Leave insurance provides a qualified employee with 55% of his or her base wages, capping out at a maximum of $1,173 per week.
 These benefits can last up to 8 weeks within any 12-month period.

 Qualifying Reasons for Leave: